Walla Walla, Washington: Fine and performing arts

 In addition, the area's three colleges—Whitman College, Walla Walla University and Walla Walla Community College as well as its largest public high school—Walla Walla High School—stage theater and music performances.

 Education

-Walla Walla is primarily served by Walla Walla Public Schools, which includes seven elementary schools (one is in Dixie, six of them are K-5 with one of these being PreK-5), two middle schools, one traditional high school (colloquially Wa-Hi), and two alternative high schools (Lincoln and Opportunity).
+Walla Walla Public Schools operates seven elementary schools (one is in Dixie, six of them are K-5 with one of these being PreK-5), two middle schools, one traditional high school (colloquially Wa-Hi), and two alternative high schools (Lincoln and Opportunity).
 There is also Homelink, an alternative K-8 education program which is a hybrid of homeschooling and public school programs.
+The district includes most of the city, excluding the extreme western portions of Walla Walla that are in the College Place School District.

 There are several private Christian schools in the area.
 These include: